shaonidutta/recruit-bot-ai/README.md

     - React development server with hot-reload
     - Mounted volumes for real-time code changes

-2. Backend Container:

-    - Node.js Express server with nodemon
-    - Mounted volumes for auto-reloading

-3. Services Container:
+2. Services Container:
     - Python FastAPI with uvicorn
     - Hot-reload enabled for development
+    - AI agents and workflow orchestration

 Start all services: